Raid on La Goulette (1609): Previous movements

 Upon leaving Cádiz, Fajardo ordered the flee to divide in three sections: one captained by his son Juan to patrol the coast of Africa, a second one to gather reinforcements in Málaga and Almería, and the last captained by himself between both in order to assist wherever it was necessary.
 Once reunited again, the fleet arrived in Oran, stopping at Mers El Kébir on day 28.

-Warned by the governor of Oran, Felipe Ramírez de Arellano, Count of Aguilar, that a suspicious vessel had been sighted in the mouth of river Tafna in Tlemcen, Fajardo sent Juan with seven local pataches and 200 men stationed in Oran.
+Warned by the local governor, Felipe Ramírez de Arellano, Count of Aguilar, that a suspicious vessel had been sighted in the mouth of river Tafna in Tlemcen, Fajardo sent Juan with seven local pataches and 200 men stationed in Oran.
 Juan found and captured the ship near the island of Limacos, finding out it belonged to Danseker's fleet and was carrying a cargo of weapons, with a crew of English and Jews.

-Resuming the journey, the Spanish explorers sighted then eight sailing ships and four galleys refuged in Algiers, but the harbor was too well defended and Fajardo opted to continue towards Tunis.
+Resuming the journey, the Spanish sighted Algiers.
+After nightfall, Fajardo sent in a party of Spanish marine infantry in four pataches and several chalupas to explore the port.
+They found eight sailing ships and four galleys taking refuge in Algiers, among them Danseker's flagship, and judged the port well defended.
+Fajardo realized that foreseeable winds would allow his ships to enter, but not to leave; without galleys to tow them away, he risked being trapped in a dangerous enemy harbor.
+To boot, they found out that despite his ship, Danseker was not in Algiers, making the effort pointless.
+He therefore opted to continue towards Tunis, his second target.